 - 1.1 The Health & Safety Law Enforcement Plan (HSLEP) represents our commitment to improving health and safety outcomes for employers, employees and visitors to Birmingham.
-The HSLEP also represents our continued commitment to the Health and Safety Executive's (HSE) Strategy, Health and Safety of Great Britain Be Part of the Solution1.
+The HSLEP also represents our continued commitment to the Health and Safety Executive's (HSE) Strategy, Helping Great Britain work well 20161.
 It also continues to support the recommendations of the Löfstedt review Reclaiming health and safety for all: An independent review of health and safety regulation2. - 1.2 Through a range of different interventions we will: - Work in partnership with businesses to enable them to succeed economically; - Secure justice for the victims of poor health and safety provision / management; - Help prevent work-related death, injury and ill-health; - Deal with serious risks (i.e. those likely to cause serious injury, ill-health, or death); - Use risk-based and intelligence-led interventions to target our activities appropriately and proportionately.
 In accordance with the National Local Authority Enforcement Code, we will take a common-sense approach and only target the higher-risk activities and be proportionate and consistent in our enforcement.